Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Convergence of the SCCs under rescaling

-If $K_m(\infty)=0$, set $\mathbf{V}(l)=(V_1,\dots,V_m)$, $\mathbf{V}_n(l_n)=(V^n_1,\dots,V^n_m)$, and the statement follows.
+If $K_m(\infty)=0$, set $\mathbf{V}(g)=(V_1,\dots,V_m)$, $\mathbf{V}_n(g_n)=(V^n_1,\dots,V^n_m)$, and the statement follows.
 If $K_m(\infty)>0$, apply the induction step to $(V_1,\dots,V_{m+1})$ and $(V^n_1,\dots,V^n_{m+1})$.
-The fact that $|\mathbf{V}(l)|<\infty$ almost surely, as shown in Subsection \ref{subsubsec.samplecontinuousobject}, implies that the induction terminates. \end{proof}
+The fact that $|\mathbf{V}(g)|<\infty$ almost surely, as shown in Subsection \ref{subsubsec.samplecontinuousobject}, implies that the induction terminates. \end{proof}

-The following proposition shows that the law of the heads of the candidates converges as well under rescaling, and that the convergence holds in the pointed Gromov-Hausdorff topology. \begin{proposition} Suppose the convergence in Propositions \ref{prop.convergenceancestraledges}, \ref{prop.extractexcursions} and \ref{prop.convergencestartingpointscandidates} holds almost surely.
-Then, for $\mathbf{V}_n(l_n)=(V^n_1,\dots, V^n_{N_n})$, $\mathbf{V}(l)=(V_1,\dots, V_{N})$, let $W^n_i$ be the index of the vertex that the surplus edge corresponding to $V^n_i$ connects to.
+The following proposition shows that also the law of the heads of the surplus edges corresponding to a candidate converges under rescaling.
+Moreover, we show convergence under rescaling in the pointed Gromov-Hausdorff topology of an out-component with the location of the candidates and the heads of their corresponding surplus edges. \begin{proposition} Suppose the convergence in Propositions \ref{prop.convergenceancestraledges}, \ref{prop.extractexcursions} and \ref{prop.convergencestartingpointscandidates} holds almost surely.
+Then, for $\mathbf{V}_n(g_n)=(V^n_1,\dots, V^n_{N_n})$, $\mathbf{V}(g)=(V_1,\dots, V_{N})$, let $W^n_i$ be the index of the vertex that the surplus edge corresponding to $V^n_i$ connects to.
 Similarly, let $W_i$ be the index of the vertex that the surplus edge corresponding to $V_i$ connects to.
 Then,